LogoLogo

 o Depositing cryptoassets as collateral for a loan you take out

-The tax treatment depends on whether or not beneficial ownership of the tokens locked away has been transferred to another party.
+The tax treatment depends on whether or not of the tokens locked away has been transferred to another party.
 This is a very complex decision and please see our further guidance on this, but ultimately seek expert help from a tax professional or legal advice on this matter.

 Principal tokens locked away